-Deer and elk migration and movement areas have been documented over the last 15 years through a combination of CPW, Southern Ute Indian Tribe (SUIT), and WEST, Inc.^{13,14} Deploying GPS-collars, these studies have identified numerous discrete migration corridors and highway crossings areas for various segments of the San Juan deer and elk herds.
-In 2022, CPW conducted a statewide analysis of all ungulate GPS-collars and used BBMM to map migrations (Figure 2.2 and Figure 2.3).15 The BBMM were created use 143 (D30) and 108 (E31) migrating GPS collared deer and elk.
+Deer and elk migration and movement areas have been documented over the last 15 years through a combination of CPW, Southern Ute Indian Tribe (SUIT), and WEST, Inc.^{17,18} Deploying GPS-collars, these studies have identified numerous discrete migration corridors and highway crossings areas for various segments of the San Juan deer and elk herds.
+In 2022, CPW completed a BBMM analysis19 using 143 (D30) and 108 (E31) migrating GPS-collared deer and elk, respectively.
+During the 2024 SAM session, the generated BBMM migration corridors and additional available data and information were used by local CPW staff to map the SAM migration corridor layer (Figure 2.2 and Figure 2.3).
 Previous VHF-collar studies demonstrated landscape scale connectivity but did not sufficiently identify corridors.